zukon/AutoBouquetsMaker/AutoBouquetsMaker/custom/README.txt

 -----------------------

 Lamedb format:
-	File is basically a fixed format file where some fields contain multiple values separated by commas of colons.
+	File is basically a fixed format file where some fields contain multiple values separated by commas or colons.
 Lines may not exceed 256 characters.
 	It contains two sections.
 	Transponders started by a line transponders.
 Contains transponder frequencies, symbol rates, polarization and satellite position.
 	Services started by a line services.
 Contains SSID, Card ID for channels on a particular transponder.